chipbennett/cbnet-different-posts-per-page/readme.txt

 == Upgrade Notice ==

+= 2.2 =
+Maintenance Release.
+Made Plugin translation-ready
 = 2.1.1 =
-* Bugfix: fixed issue with Plugin stomping on Recent Posts Widget query = 2.1 =
+Bugfix: fixed issue with Plugin stomping on Recent Posts Widget query = 2.1 =
-* Bugfix/Enhancement: fixed incorrect use capability for settings page, and moved settings to Settings -> Reading = 2.0.1 =
+Bugfix/Enhancement: fixed incorrect use capability for settings page, and moved settings to Settings -> Reading = 2.0.1 =
-* Bugfix.
+Bugfix.
 Replace deprecated is_taxonomy() with is_tax()
 = 2.0 =
 Major update.
 Plugin completely re-written.
 WARNING: Old settings will not be retained.
 = 1.8.1 =